usds/SME-QA-Website/pages/phases/certificate.md

 ### Time in Grade Verification

-In addition, at this stage you may verify the Time in Grade requirements for those applicants who will be on the certificate.
-If the hiring action covers multiple grades, SME resume review may have been specifically at the lowest grade level, requiring HR to verify time-in-grade for applicants who met minimum qualifications through a federal role.
+At this stage, you may verify the Time in Grade requirements for applicants who will be on the certificate.

 ## Post-Certificate Interviews